makrai/notes/hu2003-multiling-multitask-benchmark.md

 ## 4.3.
 Results 5

-### Overall results We show the main results in Table 2
+### Overall results.
+We show the main results in Table 2

 * zero-shot: XLM-R is the best-performing zero-shot transfer model and generally improves upon mBERT significantly